Bachelor's Introduction Week

 Welcome to your degree programme

-I would like to welcome you to the economics programme at the Department of Economics and Business Economics, where you will have a unique opportunity to develop personally and professionally.
+I would like to welcome you to the economics programme at the Department of Economics and Business Economics.
+A degree programme that gives you a unique opportunity to develop personally and professionally.

-Starting a degree programme at the university might feel like quite a radical change.
-It calls for a completely different level of independence and responsibility for your own learning than an upper secondary education.
-The lecturers are researchers who will provide you with the latest knowledge during their teaching.
-You will learn to apply this knowledge when working with assignments and projects during your studies.
+Starting a degree programme at the university might feel like a radical change as it requires a different level of independence and responsibility than you may have known from your secondary education.
+During the degree programme you will be taught by researchers who will convey the latest knowledge to you.
+Knowledge that you will learn to apply through assignments and projects.

 Director of studies for the degree programme in economics